lcilliers/hobbies-modelling4comfort/about.md

 ## The Story Behind Models4Comfort

 I discovered the enjoyment of building models quite recently, in 2020.
-It goes hand in hand with searching for things to keep me focussed in retirement after a very busy and full working career.
-I started to take photos of the build phase from the building of the SS Great Britain but only decided in december 2025 to organize the outcomes in an effort to create a digital show cabinet of my endeavors.
-I simply ran out of space to display the completed items.
+It goes hand in hand with searching for things to keep me focussed in retirement, after a very busy and full working career.
+I only started to take photos of my building steps in 2022 during the building of the SS Great Britain.
+In December 2025 I started to organize the individual projects in a website to create a digital show cabinet of my endeavors.
+I simply ran out of physical shelf space to display my work and some of the models have new custodians.

-Years ago, the name 4Comfort was registered and since then I had other focusses with 4Comfort included such as Gardens4Comfort.uk .
-In essence, modeling gives me great joy and comfort.
+20 years ago, the name 4Comfort was crafted into the family company, and since then I had several other focusses using the 4Comfort name, most notably Gardens4Comfort.uk.
+Modelling4Comfort followed naturally.
+In essence, modelling gives me great joy and comfort.
 I do it for myself, it is not my desire to compete, shout out at shows, run it as a business or become a modeling guru.
-Models4Comfort is for my benefit and enjoyment, but you are welcome to share my experience and be inspired.
+Modelling4Comfort is for my benefit and enjoyment, but you are welcome to share my experience and be inspired.

-Each model that I build have story associated with it and is carefully selected.
+Each model that I build have a story associated with it and is carefully selected.
 It preserves a memory, or brings to life an event, technical challenge or scene that is close to my heart.

 ### Why models?

-When I discovered in 2020 that building models is something that I can do indoors at odd hours, especially in the winter months, it surfaced on the radar as something to add to my activities for retirement.
-My main passion, gardening, does not really keep me busy enough when it is dark and miserable out there.
+When I discovered in 2020 building models is something that I can do indoors at odd hours, especially in the winter months, it surfaced on the radar as something to add to my activities for retirement.
+My main passion, gardening, does not really keep me occupied enough when it is dark and miserable out there.

 My interest in building models are very specific.
-Although I do build to occasional kits, that is not my focus.
+Although I do build the occasional kits, kits are not my focus.
 I love problem solving, re-using materials, and discovering new ways of doing things.
-My main focus is therefore scratch building - creating most of the components from scratch and where possible from re-cycled materials
+My main focus is therefore scratch building - creating most of the components from scratch and where possible from re-cycled materials.

 My projects to date came about from different angles:

-- **kit building** - some of the kits I built to date was meant for others to do (Gorch Fock ship, historic Ford car, simon's coffee shop and cathy's flower house) and I landed building it for them.
-Other kits was presents (Bookshop memories).
+- **kit building** - some of the kits I built to date was meant for others to build (Gorch Fock ship, historic Ford car, simon's coffee shop and cathy's flower house) and I landed building it for them.
+In some cases the kits were presents (Bookshop memories).
-- **commissions** - in a few cases I had a requested build something on behalf of others (SS Great Britain, doll house bunker, and Caravaning)
+- **commissions** - in a few cases I had a requested to build something as commissioned work (SS Great Britain, doll house bunker, and caravaning)
-- **technical challenge** - in most cases the models provide ample opportunity for a challenge, but some is selected specifically to explore some technical skills (Henrhyd Falls - South Wales, cabin in the woods and bamboo river lookout)
+- **technical challenge** - in most cases the models provide ample opportunity for a challenge, but some is selected specifically to explore technical skills (Henrhyd Falls - South Wales, cabin in the woods and bamboo river lookout)
 - **passion for plants** - many models feature plants, trees, flowers and nature scenes and some was selected specifically to celebrate this passion (plant displays, english country garden, country house)
 - **restorations** - I did a few restorations and planning to do more (hand carved spitfire)